takamoso/cluestack/media/web-design.md

 - **[Check WebTech](https://cwt.jp)** - A collection of website links focusing on technologies for adoption.
 A gallery of websites that can be used as a reference for trend research, technology selection, web design, coding, and development.
 - **[URAGAWA](https://uragawa.work)** - Collection of web design galleries and reference sites where you can see the creativity of Japan's top-class production and business companies, including "which company made it.
 - **[デザインのこと](https://designnokoto.com)** - We collect domestic and international web designs, "stylish" websites that are responsive and easy to view on PCs, tablets, and smartphones.
+- **[サンカラム](https://sancolumn.com)** - We have put together a beautiful three-column, smarter, and smarter design that utilizes the smartphone layout directly on the PC.
 - **[Awwwards](https://www.awwwards.com)** - The awards of design, creativity and innovation on the internet.
 - **[Siteinspire](https://www.siteinspire.com)** - Siteinspire is a showcase of the finest web and interactive design.
 - **[Httpster](https://httpster.net)** - The best website design inspiration.
 Get inspired by our gallery of creative design ideas and great examples of beautiful award-winning sites.